 In some cases, you may be referred to a gastroscopy to look directly into your stomach and see if you have a stomach ulcer.

-The procedure is carried out in the hospital and involves passing a thin flexible tube (an endoscope) with a camera at one end in the mouth and down into the stomach and the first section of the small intestine (duodenum).
+The procedure is carried out in the hospital.
+It involves passing a thin, flexible tube (an endoscope) with a camera at one end in the mouth and down into the stomach and the first section of the small intestine (duodenum).

 Images taken by the camera will usually confirm or rule out an ulcer.
-You can also take a small sample of tissue from your stomach or duodenum, so that you can analyze H. pylori bacteria.
+You can also take a small tissue sample from your stomach or duodenum to analyze H. pylori bacteria.

-Usually, a gastroscopy is performed as an outpatient procedure, which means you will not have to spend the night in the hospital.
+Usually, a gastroscopy is performed as an outpatient procedure, so you will not have to spend the night in the hospital.

 If you have a stomach ulcer, your treatment will depend on what caused it.
 With treatment, most ulcers heal in one or two months.

-If your stomach ulcer is caused by a bacterial infection with Helicobacter pylori (H. pylori), treatment with antibiotics and a medicine called proton pump inhibitor (PPI) is recommended.
+If a bacterial infection causes your stomach ulcer with Helicobacter pylori (H. pylori), treatment with antibiotics and a medicine called proton pump inhibitor (PPI) is recommended.

-This is also recommended if the stomach ulcer is thought to be caused by a combination of H. pylori infection and nonsteroidal anti-inflammatory drugs (NSAIDs).
+This is also recommended if the stomach ulcer is caused by H. pylori infection and nonsteroidal anti-inflammatory drugs (NSAIDs).

-If your stomach ulcer is caused simply by taking NSAIDs, a PPI medication cycle is recommended.
+A PPI medication cycle is recommended if your stomach ulcer is caused simply by taking NSAIDs.
 Your NSAID use will also be reviewed, and you may be advised to take alternative pain relievers.

-Sometimes an alternative type of medication, known as H2 receptor antagonists, is used instead of PPI, and sometimes additional medications called antacids can be given to relieve your symptoms in the short term.
+Sometimes an alternative type of medication, known as H2 receptor antagonists, is used instead of PPI.
+Occasionally, additional medications called antacids can be given to relieve your symptoms in the short term.

-You may have to repeat the gastroscopy after four to six weeks to verify that the ulcer has healed.
+After four to six weeks, you may have to repeat the gastroscopy to verify that the ulcer has healed.

-There are no special lifestyle measures you should take during treatment, but avoiding stress, alcohol, spicy foods and smoking can reduce your symptoms while your ulcer heals.
+It would help if you took no special lifestyle measures during treatment, but avoiding stress, alcohol, spicy foods, and smoking can reduce your symptoms while your ulcer heals.